Startr/WEB-Sage.Education-docs/docs/tutorials/web_search.md

 ## 3. Confirm Connectivity

-Confirm connectivity to SearXNG from your Open WebUI container instance in your command line interface:
+Confirm connectivity to SearXNG from your Sage WebUI container instance in your command line interface:

 ```bash
 docker exec -it open-webui curl http://host.docker.internal:8080/search?q=this+is+a+test+query&format=json